Jinja2 Templating#

 Note

-Experiment templating is useful if EOS dynamic parameters and references do not suffice.
+Protocol templating is useful if EOS dynamic parameters and references do not suffice.

 Below are some useful Jinja2 features: